Helen of Troy: Youthful abduction by Theseus

 Two Athenians, Theseus and Pirithous, thought that since they were sons of gods, they should have divine wives; they thus pledged to help each other abduct two daughters of Zeus.
 Theseus chose Helen, and Pirithous vowed to marry Persephone, the wife of Hades.
 Theseus took Helen and left her with his mother Aethra or his associate Aphidnus at Aphidnae or Athens.
 Theseus and Pirithous then traveled to the underworld, the domain of Hades, to kidnap Persephone.
 Hades pretended to offer them hospitality and set a feast, but, as soon as the pair sat down, snakes coiled around their feet and held them there.
 Helen's abduction caused an invasion of Athens by Castor and Pollux, who captured Aethra in revenge, and returned their sister to Sparta.
 In Goethe's Faust, Centaur Chiron is said to have aided the Dioscuri brothers in returning Helen home.

 In most accounts of this event, Helen was quite young; Hellanicus of Lesbos said she was seven years old and Diodorus makes her ten years old.
-On the other hand, Stesichorus said that Iphigenia was the daughter of Theseus and Helen, which obviously implies that Helen was of childbearing age.
-In most sources, Iphigenia is the daughter of Agamemnon and Clytemnestra, but Duris of Samos and other writers followed Stesichorus' account.
+On the other hand, Stesichorus said that Iphigenia was the daughter of Theseus and Helen, which implies that Helen was of childbearing age.
+In most sources, Iphigenia is the daughter of Agamemnon and Clytemnestra, but Duris of Samos and other writers, such as Antoninus Liberalis, followed Stesichorus' account.

 Ovid's Heroides give us an idea of how ancient and, in particular, Roman authors imagined Helen in her youth: she is presented as a young princess wrestling naked in the palaestra, alluding to a part of girls' physical education in classical (not Mycenaean) Sparta.
 Sextus Propertius imagines Helen as a girl who practices arms and hunts with her brothers:

 Suitors

 When it was time for Helen to marry, many kings and princes from around the world came to seek her hand, bringing rich gifts with them or sent emissaries to do so on their behalf.
 During the contest, Castor and Pollux had a prominent role in dealing with the suitors, although the final decision was in the hands of Tyndareus.
 Menelaus, her future husband, did not attend but sent his brother, Agamemnon, to represent him.
+He was chosen as he had the most wealth.